 15.11 Complaint to the OIA: If you are not satisfied after completing the Student Complaints Policy and Procedure, you can complain to the Office of the Independent Adjudicator for Higher Education (the OIA).
-You must have completed all the stages of our complaints procedure first, the OIA will not look at all complaints (see www.oiahe.org.uk).
+You must have completed all the stages of our complaints procedure first and the OIA will not look at all complaints (for more information see www.oiahe.org.uk).